 First-time college students who enroll at Fisher and matriculate in the Wegmans School of Pharmacy after completing no more than two full-time undergraduate years at Fisher may be eligible for a White Coat Award of $10,000 a year applied toward tuition charges over the fall and spring semesters of their P1 & P2 years.

 Fisher awards numerous restricted and endowed scholarships, made possible by the generosity of individuals and organizations.
 All applicants for financial aid are automatically considered for scholarships for which they meet the established criteria.

 Tuition Scholarships for Employees of Fisher and Immediate Dependents

 Information on these scholarships is available in the Employee Handbook [pdf].

 Private organizations and foundations also offer scholarship funds.
 Student Financial Services maintains a growing list of outside scholarships you may apply for.

-The Federal Pell Grant is available to undergraduate students who have not earned a bachelor's or a professional degree that have demonstrated the highest calculated need.
+The Federal Pell Grant is available to undergraduate students who have not earned a bachelor's or a professional degree and have demonstrated the highest calculated need.
 The Free Application for Federal Student Aid (FAFSA) must be completed.
-The Expected Family Contribution (EFC) calculated from the FAFSA, cost of attendance, and enrollment status determines this award.
+The Expected Family Contribution (EFC)/Student Aid Index (SAI) calculated from the FAFSA, cost of attendance, and enrollment status determine this award.
 A student can only receive the Federal Pell Grant for no more than 12 semesters.
 To receive the grant in successive years, the student must make satisfactory progress towards a degree, complete the FAFSA application, and meet eligibility requirements.